dhanushk66/DSAA/README.md

 **Preprocess.py**: A python function used by other python files for parts of the preprocessing.

-**New Terms Labelling**: Details of the procedure used to label outputs of the system as New Terms.
+**New Terms Labeling**: Details of the procedure used to label outputs of the system as New Terms.

 **DSAA2024.pdf**: The pdf of the conference paper.